-In 2025, the Woodruff Middle School STEM Club in Upper Deerfield Township, New Jersey, has thrived through a dynamic collaboration with the Gloucester County Amateur Radio Club (GCARC, callsign W2MMD).
+In 2025, the Woodruff Middle School STEM Club in Upper Deerfield Township, New Jersey, has thrived through a dynamic collaboration with the GCARC.
 This partnership introduces middle school students to the exciting world of amateur radio, blending hands-on science, technology, engineering, and math with real-world applications like communication and experimentation.

 The club’s activities kicked off with a strong focus on high-altitude balloon launches.
 Students built and launched weather balloons equipped with trackers, including WSPR (Weak Signal Propagation Reporter) radios for global signal propagation and APRS for position reporting.
 These projects taught soldering, antenna construction, payload design, and data tracking—culminating in successful launches that reached impressive heights and even inspired a recent weather balloon project in December.